Blogs

 The degree values are included on the lighting package to assist customers in their selection.

-LED Lighting Color Temperature
+LED Lighting Colour Temperature

 1500K-1800K- Candlelight